jariq/NuSign/README.md

 NuGet package repository hosted at [nuget.org](https://www.nuget.org) is currently vulnerable to several attacks such as [typosquatting attack](https://github.com/NuGet/Home/issues/2974) because:

-- anyone can submit package and it gets accepted automatically without the human review
+- anyone can submit package and it gets accepted automatically without any kind of human review
-- packages can indirectly execute arbitrary code on developer machine (via [MSBuild props and targets](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package) present in a package) and all end-user machines (via .NET assemblies included in package)
+- packages can indirectly execute arbitrary code
+  -  on developer machine via [MSBuild props and targets](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package) present in a package
+  - on end-user machine via .NET assemblies included in package

 ## Does NuGet package signature make assembly signature obsolete?

 No, it does not.
 Ideally all packages will use both signature types in the future.

-Assembly signature created with [SignTool](https://msdn.microsoft.com/en-us/library/windows/desktop/aa387764(v=vs.85).aspx) protects integrity and origin/authenticity of assembly (.dll file).
+Assembly signature created with [SignTool](https://msdn.microsoft.com/en-us/library/windows/desktop/aa387764(v=vs.85).aspx) protects integrity and origin/authenticity of .NET assembly (.dll file).
 It can be verified in the runtime (where NuGet package does not exist anymore) or manually by the end-user.

 Package signature created with [NuSign](https://github.com/jariq/NuSign) protects integrity and origin/authenticity of all files present in the NuGet package (assemblies, MSBuild props and targets and all the other files).
 Package level signature can be verified during the development when package is added as a reference.